Cheech and Chong. A life dedicated to cannabis activism

 Cheech continued his career in some movies and television and he is now an important collector of “Chicano art”.

 They got together again in the last decade and are very often performing in Indian casinos.
-The 20th of April is a cannabis holiday among weed fans.
+The 20th of April or 4/20 is a cannabis holiday among weed fans.
 Many tribal members were present to celebrate the event.
 Everybody was talking about Cheech and Chong, which was very useful to create awareness of the cannabis medical program presented in the Casino.

 Puyallup elder Teddy Simchen, who is now 67, said that he used to listen to the two comedians when he was in his 20s.